odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 In section 2.4 of App Development with Swift, the book talked briefly about classes being reference types.
 (This is also why the following article uses classes instead of structs).
 Feel free to revisit that section, but there's one sentence that I think makes the connection, especially now that you've read more about memory.

-“So the constant or variable does not contain the value itself, it points to the value in memory.”[^1]
+“So the constant or variable does not contain the value itself, it points to the value in memory.”[1]

-[^1]: Excerpt From: Apple Education.
-“App Development with Swift.”
-Apple Inc. - Education, 2019.
-Apple Books. https://books.apple.com/us/book/app-development-with-swift/id1465002990

 Pointers are just constants or variables that _point_ to classes, whereas constants and variables for structs just store the value, not where it is in memory.